NZ sign language & resources for the Deaf community

 Who can I contact if I feel the hospital worker doesn’t understand Deaf culture?

-- Contact the Disability team by emailing firstname.lastname@example.org
+- Contact the Quality and Disability team by emailing firstname.lastname@example.org

 - Direct the hospital worker to Deaf Aotearoa at http://deaf.org.nz/images/Downloads/Deaf_Community_v5.pdf.